Introduction

 • The economy began to shift from a rural, agricultural base to an urban, manufacturing base.

-Economic growth in the U.S. continued to speed up throughout the 1920s, and Canada’s economy followed along.
+Economic growth in the United States continued to speed up throughout the 1920s, and Canada’s economy followed along.
 The positive trend affected regions which relied on manufacturing and production.
 Agricultural and resource-based industries did well as long as production was good and demand was high.
-However, many of the resources used to fuel manufacturing, agricultural and mining growth came at the cost of Indigenous treaties and land claims.
+However, many of the resources used to fuel manufacturing, agricultural, and mining growth came at the cost of Indigenous treaties and land claims.

 Prohibition was also a significant, but temporary, change.
-The national government passed a law that made it illegal to produce or buy alcohol in Canada.
-It was considered a “blip” in Canada’s history, but exploring why it happened, why it ended, and how it impacted Canadians will give you some insight of Canadian society at the time.
+The federal government passed a law that made it illegal to produce or buy alcohol in Canada.

 • In 1920, one family in four had a telephone; by 1929, two out of four families had one.